UPPS 01.04.32 - University Records Management

 Records administrators will stop all related disposition activity when a litigation hold notice is issued.
 Records administrators will acknowledge in writing the receipt of the hold and comply with the requests and instructions from the TSUS Office of General Counsel and IT staff.
 All staff who work with records related to the hold will suspend all personal practices that could alter or delete any relevant information in any format (i.e., do not change or delete any email, voice mail, drafts of documents, etc.).
 When the hold is lifted by the TSUS Office of General Counsel, records disposition activity may resume.

 Reviewers of this UPPS include the following:

-Position Date University Archivist & Records Manager June 1 E5Y Associate Vice President and University Librarian June 1 E5Y Vice President for Information Technology June 1 E5Y
+Position Date University Archivist and Records Manager June 1 E5Y Associate Vice President and University Librarian June 1 E5Y Vice President for Information Technology June 1 E5Y

 This UPPS has been approved by the following individuals in their official capacities and represents Texas State policy and procedure from the date of this document until superseded.

-University Archivist & Records Manager; senior reviewer of this UPPS
+University Archivist and Records Manager; senior reviewer of this UPPS

 Vice President for Information Technology